aabbtree77/tensors/index.md

 There is no need to know these values when getting the product tables $X_{i}X_{j}$.

 [Shankland (1970)](https://aapt.scitation.org/doi/10.1119/1.1976018) applies [the Faddeev - LeVerrier algorithm](https://en.wikipedia.org/wiki/Faddeev%E2%80%93LeVerrier_algorithm), or rather its advanced variant extended to tackle multiple eigenvalues, see e.g. [Helmberg and Wagner (1993)](https://core.ac.uk/download/pdf/81192811.pdf).
-Note also that here we do not have eigenvectors in a traditional sense, they are weighted sums of the basis $X_{i}$, not some matrix columns.
+Here there are no eigenvectors in a traditional sense, they are weighted sums of the basis $X_{i}$, not some matrix columns.

 [K.J.
 Barnes (1963)](https://spiral.imperial.ac.uk/bitstream/10044/1/13413/2/Barnes-KJ-1963-PhD-Thesis.pdf) seeks the spectrum differently, with the matrix projection operators.